 - How long is it going to take to get everyone out of the building if there should be a fire?

 - How dangerous, chemically, is the inventory in your facility?

 - How many people need to evacuate and what is their ability to be moved quickly?
 (Think about medical facilities.)

 These are all factors that can affect the type of fire door you need.
 There are 30-minute doors, 60-minute doors, internal fire doors, external fire doors, and many others.
 There’s also commercial door hardware made specifically for fire resistance.
 So – short answer – all businesses need fire doors of some kind, especially when we’re talking about California.

 Are There Other Pros to These Things Besides Fire Safety?

-These fire doors are by nature also security doors.
-They’re also insulated doors, so not only do they protect your business and employees from a fire, but they provide safety from break-ins, and they can boost your facility’s energy efficiency.
+Speaking of secure, these fire doors are by nature also security doors.
+Interior or exterior, these doors are heavy-duty, super-strong, and can take a real beating.
+They’re also insulated doors, too.
+So not only do they protect your business and employees from a fire, but they provide safety from break-ins, and they can boost your facility’s energy efficiency.

 Maintenancing Your Fire Security Doors